CALCULUS

 numbers as endpoints.

-- Continue the interval table by:
+Continue the interval table by: a) Selecting a test value for each interval.

 b) Express f '(x) in factored form, and write each